 Facebook has achieved a good balance between granular and general controls around data privacy, says Richard Allan, the social networking firm's EU director...

-The prospect that government cuts could undermine the security of confidential data is a rising fear among members of the public not convinved that their records can be kept safe as cutbacks are rolled out across the public sector.
-The concerns have been revealed in a YouGov survey carried out for
+The prospect that government cuts could undermine the security of confidential data is a rising fear among members of the public not convinced that their records can be kept safe as cutbacks are rolled out across the public sector.

 Targeting consumers through smartphone apps is proving to be a good business bet.
 Jenny Williams reports on the costs of creating apps for different mobile marketplaces.